-Sean is a calm and focused barrister who both prosecutes and defends allegations of serious crime –and has acted across a wide range of cases.
+Sean is an experienced, calm and focused barrister who both prosecutes and defends allegations of serious crime.
+He prepares his cases with great care, gives insightful advice and is a convincing jury advocate.

 Background and expertise